Schools are not teaching young adults the skills they need for life.

 Do they have all the skills they’ll need to be successful and happy as they go out into the world?

-Unfortunately, many teens are not adequately prepared for life after high school.
+Unfortunately, many teens and young adults are not adequately prepared for life after high school.
 They may have even excelled in high school, but now they go out into the world as a little fish in a big pond.

 Classes are stressful.